PreK - 8th Grade

-For those of us who homeschool in Illinois, we need to pull together to learn about all of the great resources available.
-So many times I would run across other parents by accident and we would begin to build off of each other.
-I have also learned that as a homeschooling parent you can never have too many resources to help you properly educate your children!
+Many who homeschool in Illinois enjoy pulling together to learn about all the great resources available.
+Several families find other homeschooling parents by accident and begin to build off each other.
+As a homeschooling parent, you can never have too many resources to help you properly educate your children!

-In Illinois, you need to be sure to follow state guidelines which will help you guarantee your child's success!
-By following state guidelines you're sure to allow your child the benefit of keeping up with other kids in his or her community.
-If you have to place them back in public school, then they will be where they need to be academically.
+In Illinois, you need to be sure to follow state guidelines to guarantee your child's success.
+By following state guidelines, your child will benefit by keeping up with other kids in his or her community.
+If you have to place them back in public school, you can ensure they will be in the right grade level.

-You also need to maintain accurate records of your child's work and development so that you can always have their grades and records ready.
+You also need to maintain accurate records of your child's work and development so that you always have their grades and records ready.
 You could keep this information on disc for the duration of your homeschooling experience and then you would be able to submit it to the public school if you decide to stop homeschooling.
-I keep all of my children's grades on computer disc and in written form just in case something happens to one I have the other to fall back on.

-The library has saved me a great deal of money because there are so many free resources, learning books and fun activities.
-Another important step is good planning.
-I have individual lesson plans for each child to keep myself and my children focused.
+Libraries can save homeschooling families a great deal of money.
+There are many free resources, learning books and fun activities available at local libraries.
+Another important key to sucessful homeschooling is good planning.
+Several parents have individual lesson plans for each child to keep themselves and their children focused.

 The software appealed to me because you can change the grade level of their instruction, to customize it for your child's needs.

 1st graders learn about "parts of a whole" from Sally and Pong in 'The Art of Fractions' lesson.